gogins/csound-cxx-opcodes/README.md

 These are actually the input arguments provided by the Csound runtime to `cxx_invoke`.

 *[m_output_1,...]* - From 0 to 40 Csound variables, of any type, size,
 shape, or rate.
 These are actually the output arguments provided by the Csound runtime for `cxx_invoke`.

-The *S_cxx_invokeable* symbol is looked up in the LLVM execution session of the global ORC compiler, and a new instance of the `CxxInvokable` class is created. `cxx_invoke` then calls the `CxxInvokable::init` method with the input and output arguments, and any output values computed by the `CxxInvokable` are returned in the elements of the *outputs* argument.
+The *S_cxx_invokeable* symbol is looked up in the loaded dynamic link library, and a new instance of the `CxxInvokable` class is created. `cxx_invoke` then calls the `CxxInvokable::init` method with the input and output arguments, and any output values computed by the `CxxInvokable` are returned in the elements of the *outputs* argument.

 Because of the variable numbers and types of arguments, it is virtually impossible for `cxx_invoke` to perform type checking at compile time.
 The user